Skip to main content

 }

-Use the returned `request_id` for your own request tracking, and rely on webhook delivery for the final result flow.
+Use the returned request_id for your own request tracking, and rely on callback delivery for the final result.
+Workflow webhook triggers also return quickly:

 {